The toolbar button

 The MathML tool contains a number of palettes.
 Each palette contains a number of MathML templates.

-Clicking on a template replaces the implicitly or explicitly selected element by this template.
-Remember that the element containing the caret is implicitly selected.
+Clicking on a template replaces the explicit or implicit selection (whether it's a text or node selection) by this template.
+Remember that when there is no explicit text or node selection, the element containing the caret is said to be “implicitly selected”.
 Therefore, generally, clicking on a template replaces the element containing the caret.

 Fortunately, in some cases, there are ways to workaround this top-down approach: